PureDevTools

 Frequently Asked Questions

 Are UUIDs truly unique?
 UUIDs are not mathematically guaranteed to be unique, but the probability of collision is negligible in practice.
 UUID v4 has 122 random bits — the chance of two matching UUIDs is approximately 1 in 5.3×10³⁶.
+You are more likely to win the lottery three times in a row.

 Can I use UUID v7 as a database primary key?
 Yes.
 UUID v7 is specifically designed for this use case.
 Its timestamp prefix makes sequential inserts efficient on B-tree indexes, avoiding the index fragmentation caused by UUID v4.
+It’s the recommended choice for new systems that need globally unique, distributed IDs.

 Is a UUID the same as a GUID?
 Yes.
 GUID (Globally Unique Identifier) is Microsoft’s term for the same standard.
 GUIDs typically use the uppercase-with-hyphens format, but they follow the same RFC specification.